-Students seeking a BFA in Art – Studio Art with an emphasis in Sculpture, will find a comprehensive program embracing both formal and conceptual approaches to making sculpture.
-The philosophy practiced by the faculty acknowledges the importance of honing technical, theoretical, critical and conceptual skills and developing a personal vision.
+Students seeking a BFA in Art – Studio Art with an emphasis in Sculpture will find a comprehensive program embracing both formal and conceptual approaches.
+The philosophy of our faculty acknowledges the importance of honing technical, theoretical, critical and conceptual skills and developing a personal vision.
 The sculpture faculty believe professional practice is very important while obtaining an undergraduate studio art degree.
-Sculpture students work towards creating a portfolio, exhibiting and gaining practical skills that help them succeed in the art field upon graduation.
+Sculpture students work towards creating a portfolio, exhibiting, and gaining practical skills that will help them succeed in the art field upon graduation.

 A metal fabrication studio with MIG, TIG and gas welding setups, metal casting facility and forges, plaster and wax room, resin studio, large paint prep and ventilated paint room, large mixed media studio, advanced undergraduate sculpture student studios, private graduate student studios, two computer rooms with three 3D printers and a vinyl cutter, Sculpture Alternative Space and an Experimental Space which serve as clean studios and critique spaces.
 Tool rooms are outfitted with hand tools and electric hand tools needed for all sculptural practices.
-A full woodshop, with laser cutter, round out the facilities for students to learn, hone, progress, and exceed.
+A full woodshop, with laser cutter, rounds out the facilities for students to learn, hone, progress, and exceed.

 Independent projects, installations and performances are created by students in the Sculpture Alternative Space and outdoors in proximity to the 3D Art Annex.
 Each semester, the advanced sculpture students, along with sculpture graduate students, organize and hold exhibitions at various off-campus venues including Lubbock's First Friday Art Trail.
 Collaborations with students from other studio art areas within the School of Art or with the Lubbock community are strongly encouraged.
 These exhibitions include performances, installations, sculpture and video projection elements.